-Air travel has slowed considerably in the wake of Coronavirus, but if you absolutely MUST fly (or are simply trying to get home), here’s how to disinfect your airplane seat and stay healthy while flying
+In the wake of Coronavirus, flying has slowed considerably, but if you absolutely MUST travel, here’s how to disinfect your airplane seat and stay healthy while flying

-But what if you are faced with essential travel?
-Or what if your family is already abroad for school holidays, and needs to make its way back home?
-We’ve put together six essential tips for flying during Coronavirus – from how to properly disinfect your airplane seat to what you should wear to protect yourself (not a mask!).
+But what if you are faced with essential travel, such as a family emergency, or repatriation?
+We’ve put together six essential tips for flying during Coronavirus – from how to properly disinfect your airplane seat to what you should wear to protect yourself.
 Read on for more, mamas!

 1. Wash Your Hands and Avoid Touching Your Face (duh)

 We’ve made this pretty clear by now, but washing your hands with soap is absolutely THE most effective thing you can do to prevent the spread of Coronavirus.
 This is a good explanation of how soap works to kill germs on a molecular level – unsurprisingly if you’re on a plane and touching lots of surfaces and foreign objects, or blowing your nose, or wiping your eyes, wash your hands each and every time.
 And try to use your elbow or a tissue to open the bathroom door afterwards!

 As cited in the New York Times, a flu study done by Emory University found that passengers were less likely to transmit droplet-spread infections to others who were sitting at least two seats away – i.e. you’re less likely to catch something from that sneezing person who’s walking up and down the aisle if you’re sitting by the window.
 The study also found that 80% of people sitting in aisle seats get up during a flight (and are thus exposed to more people), compared to just 40% of people in window seats.
 We suggest getting up only to wash your hands, stretch your legs, and use the toilet!

 3. Wipe Down Hard Surfaces and Leather Seats